20 Best Running Tips from a Run Coach

 Enjoy the Experience

 Racing and running are a privilege that not everyone can do, so enjoy the experience.
-Support other runners, and thank fans for coming out to cheer.
+Support other runners, and thank fans and volunteers for coming out to cheer.
 And, of course, thank your body for putting in the hard work to get to the start and finish lines.

 Happy running to you!